02 – 22 die as hurricane winds rock Britain.

 01 – Ohio Representative Wayne Hays resigns from the House of Representatives in the wake of a sex scandal involving him and former secretary Elizabeth Ray.

 02 – Percy Shaw, the inventor of Cat’s Eyes (which mark the centre of roads at night), dies.

 03 – Earthmen get another close look at Mars as Viking II lands on the red planet.
 The probe transmits colour pictures of the planet’s surface and tests the soil for signs of life.

 03 – A 60-hour riot in Hull Prison (UK) ends after £1 million damage is caused.
 About 100 prisoners began rioting three days ago in a protest against alleged brutality by staff.

-09 – Chairman Mao Tse-tung, the God-like leader of Communist China and its 800 million people (a quarter of the world’s population), dies aged 82.
+09 – Chairman Mao Tse-tung, the God-like leader of Communist China and its 800 million people (a quarter of the world’s population), dies in Peking aged 82.
 It is believed he died from a series of strokes.

 10 – 176 die in world’s worst mid-air collision in Yugoslavia when a British Airways Trident en route from London to Istanbul collides at 33,000 feet with a Yugoslav DC-9.